VPashkov/awesome-nim/README.md

 * [Jester](https://github.com/dom96/jester) - The sinatra-like web framework for Nim.
 Jester provides a DSL for quickly creating web applications in Nim.
 [MIT]

 # Resources

+## Websites

+* [Nim by example](https://nim-by-example.github.io) - A series of pages and examples for leaning the Nim Programing Language.

 # Contributing